alinaqi2000/typescript-practice/README.md

 Finally this command will run the compiled JavaScript code from the 'dist' directory.

-> Note:  You will need to run `npm run start` command every time you make change in your code.
+> Note:  You will need to run `npm run start` command every time you make any change in your code.